Kratom Addiction: Symptoms, Causes, Effects, and Treatment

 Behavioral Therapies | Techniques like CBT and MI change behaviors, promote healthier habits, and manage stress effectively. |

-Yes, prolonged kratom use has been associated with potential liver damage, though individual susceptibility can vary.
+Yes, kratom addiction can lead to liver damage.
+Prolonged kratom use has been associated with potential liver damage, though individual susceptibility can vary.

 Yes, kratom use can exacerbate underlying mental health issues, making professional treatment essential for dual diagnosis.